Examples of Evaluation Measures

 Outcome Measures: Focus on measuring the results or overall achievements of the program.
 Examples include:

-- Rates of substance abuse
+- Rates of substance use disorders

-- Rates of hospitalization for substance abuse
+- Rates of hospitalization for substance use disorders

 - Rates of opioid or other drug overdose